-Overview Ink Cartridge Instructions – Cartridges are equipped with an electronic “chip” that identifies the cartridge.
-After the cartridge has been refilled, the printer will still recognize it as being out of ink, and it won’t print until this chip has been replaced.
+After the cartridge has been refilled, the printer will still recognize it as being out of ink, and it won’t print.
+This chip has to be replaced.

 Handy Inkjet Refill Tips

-- Always remove the ink cartridge from printer before attempting to refill it.
+- Always remove the ink cartridge from printer before attempting to refill it with ink.

-- Always put the cartridge back into its plastic cradle that it came with (usually orange or red).
+- Always put the cartridge into its plastic storage cradle when it is outside of the printer.

 - Always refill over an easy to clean surface.
-Spillage can cause permanent surface stains.
+You WILL eventually spill ink.
+Spillage can cause permanent stains to most surfaces.

 - Use syringe & needle carefully – they are sharp and pointy.
 Duh!

-- Pull plunger slowly to fill syringe to desired quantity (color about 8-10ml, black about 18-20ml).
+- Pull plunger slowly to fill syringe to desired quantity.
+Avoid getting any air bubbles in the syringe.

-- Syringe and needle can be cleaned by drawing warm water into the syringe and slowly using the plunger to expel water.
+- Syringe and needle can be cleaned by drawing warm water into the syringe and slowly using the plunger to expel water down the sink.

 - Always clean the syringe and needle as described before filling each color … best to use separate syringes for each color.

-- When handling cartridges, do not touch ink surfaces, contacts or metallic parts.
+- When handling cartridges and print-head, do not touch ink surfaces (sponge), electrical contacts or metallic looking parts.

-Test the quality of your print cartridges.
-Please see our Printing CMYK Test Labels for assistance.
+To quickly and easily TEST the quality of your print cartridges, please see our Printing CMYK Test Labels for assistance.